hkirsman/drupal-benchmark/README.md

 ```

 ### `benchmark-submit.sh` - Benchmark with Submission
-Runs a benchmark and submits results to the community dashboard.
+Runs a benchmark and submits results to the [Public Dashboard](https://drupal-benchmark.vercel.app/).
 This script:
 - Collects system metadata (OS, CPU, memory, versions, etc.)
 - Prompts for computer model and additional comments
-- Submits results to the central dashboard
+- Submits results automatically
 - Clears cache to refresh the dashboard

 ```sh